hershel-theodore-layton/printf-state-machine/README.md

 | `%K`              | `/* comments */`                       |
 | `%Q`              | nested Query objects                   |

-You may very well want to add a strongly type `%N` for `TableAndColumnName` to make sure that you never accidentally switch around a column name and a user supplied value.
+You may very well want to add a strongly typed `%N` for `TableAndColumnName` to make sure that you never accidentally switch around a column name and a user supplied value.
 Short of patching the Hack typechecker, or building a very difficult to write linter that depends on type information, you'd need